AnggaR96s/Reforestation/README.md

-## Why didn’t the orange win the race?
-It ran out of juice.
+## I was so proud when I finished the puzzle in six months, when on the side it said three to four years.